 The SEND provision falls under the faculty of Support 21, which encompasses our SEND support, pastoral support and Unity provision.
-We address students' needs in a variety of ways, mostly by providing the best possible learning opportunities for all our students through differentiation within the classroom environments, enabling access to the curriculum for our students and encouraging them to become more independent in their learning.
+We address students' needs in a variety of ways, mostly by providing the best possible learning opportunities for all our students through responsive and adaptive teaching within the classroom environments, enabling access to the curriculum for our students and encouraging them to become more independent in their learning.